James Lovegrove is the author of over 50 acclaimed novels and books for children.

 Days, a satire on consumerism, was shortlisted for the 1998 Arthur C. Clarke Award (losing to Mary Doria Russell’s The Sparrow).
 The book’s genesis most probably lies in the many visits James used to make as a child to the Oxford Street department store owned by his grandfather.
 It was written over a period of nine months while James was living in the north-west suburbs of Chicago.

-As a sideline, James reviews fiction for the Financial Times, specialising in the children’s, science fiction, fantasy, horror and graphic novel genres, and is a regular and prolific contributor to Comic Heroes, a bimonthly magazine devoted to all things comics-related, for which he writes a column judging “criminally crappy comics”, among other things.
+In addition, James reviews fiction for the Financial Times, specialising in the children’s, science fiction, fantasy, horror and graphic novel genres, and was a regular and prolific contributor to Comic Heroes, a glossy magazine devoted to all things comics-related, until its regrettable demise in 2014.